 - Lymphocyte depletion

 - Nodular lymphocyte-predominant

 HL most often presents as a painless adenopathy or mass.
-A mediastinal mass on chest x-ray is the second most common presentation.
-Some patients develop constitutional symptoms such as fever, night sweats, weight loss, and pruritis prior to presentation.
+A mediastinal mass on chest X-ray is the second-most-common presentation.
+Some patients develop constitutional symptoms such as fever, night sweats, weight loss, and pruritis.

-Overall, Hodgkin lymphoma currently has a cure rate of more than 85%.
-The various types are generally treated similarly and have comparable outcomes
+Overall, HL currently has a cure rate of more than 85%.
+The various subtypes are generally treated similarly and have comparable outcomes.

 - Increasing age.
 Although the disease occurs in all age groups, incidence rises dramatically after age 50.